vboyev-MSFT/defender-docs/defender-endpoint/ios-whatsnew.md

 ## Privacy Controls

-Microsoft Defender for Endpoint on iOS enables Privacy Controls for both the Admins and the End Users.
-This includes the controls for enrolled (MDM) and unenrolled (MAM) devices.
-Admins can configure the privacy in the phish alert report while End Users can configure the information shared to their organization.
+Microsoft Defender for Endpoint on iOS enables Privacy Controls for both administrators and end users.
+These controls include the controls for enrolled (MDM) and unenrolled (MAM) devices.
+Administrators can configure the privacy in the phish alert report, and end users can configure the information shared to their organization.

 ## Optional permissions and Disable Web Protection

 Microsoft Defender for Endpoint on iOS enables **Optional Permissions** in the onboarding flow.
-Currently the permissions required by MDE are mandatory in the onboarding flow.
-With this feature, admin can deploy MDE on BYOD devices without enforcing the mandatory **VPN Permission** during onboarding.
-End Users can onboard the app without the mandatory permissions and can later review these permissions.
+Currently the permissions required by Defender for Endpoint are mandatory in the onboarding flow.
+With this feature, admin can deploy Defender for Endpoint on BYOD devices without enforcing the mandatory **VPN Permission** during onboarding.
+End users can onboard the app without the mandatory permissions and can later review these permissions.
 This feature is currently present only for enrolled devices (MDM).

-With **Disable Web Protection**, customers who don't want to set up a VPN can configure to disable **Web Protection** and deploy MDE without that feature.
-Other MDE features will continue to work.
+With **Disable Web Protection**, customers who don't want to set up a VPN can configure to disable **Web Protection** and deploy Defender for Endpoint without that feature.
+Other Defender for Endpoint features will continue to work.
 This configuration is available for both the enrolled (MDM) devices and unenrolled (MAM) devices.

 ## Integration with Tunnel